superinsight/superinsight-page-doc/docs/operations/predict.md

     2. Alien
     3. American Beauty

-    A: This person will prefer
+    A: This person will prefer `American Beauty`
 ```
 SELECT movie._id, movie.title, predictions.*
 FROM mldb.movie as movie